The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Introduction

-In practical applications, the experimenters frequently need to take secondary design characteristics into account; this means that some of the optimal designs may be more appropriate than others.
-Of particular interest are optimal designs that have small supports.
-One reason is that their rounding tends to allow for exact designs that are more statistically efficient.
-Additionally, they might be better for assessing measurement errors or they may exhibit other desirable properties.
-On the other hand, an optimal design with a large support may sometimes be more appropriate, because it may for instance better allow for the assessment of lack of fit of the model.

-Therefore, the purpose of this paper is to analyze the set of all optimal designs for a general class of experimental design problems.
+The knowledge of more than one optimal design can be of theoretical as well as practical significance: alternative optimal designs may facilitate the best choice of the actual experiment.
+Of particular interest are optimal designs with small supports, because they may be suitable for assessing measurement errors, can be less expensive to execute, and can be more easily rounded to efficient exact designs.
+However, an optimal design with a large support may sometimes be more appropriate, because it may for instance better allow for the assessment of lack of fit of the model.
+Therefore, our purpose is to analyze the set of \emph{all} optimal designs for a given experimental design problem.

 The available literature only provides sporadic results on the nonuniqueness of optimal design and on the selection of a particular optimal design.
-The fact that the optimal design is not always unique, and the problem of finding optimal designs with special characteristics, such as the minimal optimal designs, has been mentioned by \citet{kiefer59} and \citet{FKW}.\footnote{We use the term "minimal optimal design" in the same meaning as "minimal optimum design" defined by \citet{FKW}: a design with the support $\mathcal{S}$ is a minimal optimal design if and only if it is optimal and no proper subset of $\mathcal{S}$ supports an optimal design.
-Note that some authors use the expression "minimally-supported design" to denote any design with the support size equal to the number of parameters (e.g., \citet{ChangLin}, \citet{LiMajumdar} and many others), which is a related but different concept.} The term "absolutely" minimal optimal design was introduced by \citet{FKW} and later used by \citet{peso75}.
+The fact that the optimal design is not always unique, and the problem of finding optimal designs with special characteristics, such as the ``minimal'' optimal designs, has already been mentioned by \citet{kiefer59} and \citet{FKW}.
+The term ``absolutely'' minimal optimal design was introduced by \citet{FKW} and later used by \citet{peso75}.
 Next, \citet{peso78} analyzed optimal designs for the quadratic regression on cubic regions and stated conditions for the uniqueness of the optimal design in this model.